zdharma-continuum/zinit/README.md

 * 21-10-2019
-  - The `times` command has a new option `-m` – it shows the **moments** of the plugin load times – i.e.: how late after loading Zplugin a plugin has been loaded.
+  - The `times` command has a new option `-m` – it shows the **moments** of the plugin load times – i.e.: how late after loading Zinit a plugin has been loaded.

 * 20-10-2019
-  - The `zplugin` completion now completes also snippets!
+  - The `zinit` completion now completes also snippets!
 The command `snippet`, but also `delete`, `recall`, `edit`, `cd`, etc. all receive such completing.
   - The `ice` subcommand can now be skipped – just pass in the ices, e.g.:
     ```zsh
-    zplugin atload"zpcompinit; zpcdreplay" blockf
+    zinit atload"zpcompinit; zpcdreplay" blockf
-    zplugin light zsh-users/zsh-completions
+    zinit light zsh-users/zsh-completions
     ```
   - The `compile` command is able to compile snippets.
   - The plugins that add their subdirectories into `$fpath` can be now `blockf`-ed –